vita-student-projects/2dhumanposeestimation_gr1/README.md

 ## Experimental setup

-Aiming to extend OpenPifPaf, we evaluate our models with the same metrics the previous models have been evaluated.
+Aiming to extend OpenPifPaf, we evaluate our models with the same metrics the previous models have been evaluated on.
-We will concentrate on keeping a similar average precision (AP), while having a lower inference time, and a lower file size (MB) of the model.
+We will concentrate on keeping a similar average precision (AP), while having a lower inference time, and (as an ideal by-product) a lower file size (MB) of the model.

 ### Training with a Swin backbone